SLAM-Supported Self-Training for 6D Object Pose Estimation: INTRODUCTION

 \section{INTRODUCTION}

 State-of-the-art object 6D pose estimators can capture object-level geometric and semantic information in challenging scenes \cite{sahin2020review}.
 During robot navigation, an object-based simultaneous localization and mapping (object SLAM) system can use object pose predictions, with robot odometry, to build a consistent object-level map (\textit{e.g.} \cite{salas2013slam++}).
-However, the estimators, mostly trained with out-of-domain data, often show degraded performance as deployed in novel environments.
+However, as we deploy the robot in novel environments, the pose estimators often show degraded performance on out-of-distribution data (caused by \textit{e.g.} illumination differences).
 Annotating target-domain real images for training is tedious, and limits the potential for autonomous operations.
 We propose to collect images during robot navigation, exploit the object SLAM estimates to pseudo-label the data, and fine-tune the pose estimator.

 As depicted in Fig.~\ref{fig1}, we develop a SLAM-supported self-training procedure for RGB-image-based object pose estimators.
 During navigation, the robot collects images and deploys a pre-trained model to infer object poses in the scene.
-Together with noisy robot state measurements from on-board odometric sensors (camera, IMU, lidar, etc.), a pose graph optimization (PGO) problem is formulated to optimize the camera (i.e. robot) and object poses.
-We leverage the state estimates to pseudo-label the images, generating new training data to fine-tune the initial model, and autonomously improve the robot's object pose estimation ability.
+Combining the pose estimates with noisy robot state measurements from on-board odometric sensors (camera, IMU, lidar, etc.), a pose graph optimization (PGO) problem is formulated to optimize the camera (i.e. robot) and object poses.
+We leverage the globally consistent state estimates to pseudo-label the images, generating new training data to fine-tune the initial model, and mitigate the domain gap in object pose prediction without human supervision.

 A major challenge in this procedure is the difficulty of modeling the uncertainty of the learning-based pose measurements \cite{abdar2021review}.
 In particular, it is difficult to specify \textit{a priori} an appropriate (Gaussian) noise model for them as typically required in PGO.
 For this reason, rather than fixing a potentially poor choice of covariance model, we allow the uncertainty model to change as part of the optimization process.
 Similar approaches have been explored previously in the context of robust SLAM (e.g. \cite{agarwal2013robust, pfeifer2017dynamic}).
-However, our joint optimization formulation permits a straightforward alternating minimization procedure, where the optimal covariance \textit{components} are determined \textit{analytically}, allowing us to fit a richer class of noise models.
+However, our joint optimization formulation permits a straightforward alternating minimization procedure, where the optimal covariances are determined \textit{analytically} and \textit{component-wise}, allowing us to fit a richer class of noise models.